 2. Youth employment services

-Businesses would commit to hiring graduates of training programs, and they would track outcomes in order to create a feedback loop to improve the program design.
-Strengthen the National Employment Agency with a youth services unit to do research and provide career counseling.
+Businesses would commit to hiring graduates of training programs, and they would track outcomes to create a feedback loop to improve the program design.
+Strengthen the National Employment Agency with a youth services unit to do research and provide career counselling.